-Conclusion: The Complete Web Design Services For Small Business Checklist
+Conclusion: The Complete List of Web Design Services & Deliverables

-Your website can make or break your small business so it’s important to get it right and I’d highly recommend working with an experienced web designer or agency to tackle it.
+Your website can make or break your small business so it’s important to get it right and I’d highly recommend working with an experienced web design company to tackle it.

 The relationship you build with them can give you access to a wide range of services to propel your small business.